bullhorn/rest-api-docs/source/includes/entityref/paybill/_invoicetermversion.md

-# EarnCode
+# Pay and Bill - InvoiceTermVersion

-Represents an earn code.
+Represents an invoice term version.

 <table>